htlabs-xyz/Cardano-App-Development-Course/Code/Video_08/README.md

 This is Video_08 from a Cardano App Development Course.
 This directory contains a simple Aiken smart contract project demonstrating a "Hello World" validator on the Cardano blockchain.
-The repository is part of a larger course with multiple video lessons (Video_02 through Video_13), where earlier videos cover Next.js + MeshSDK integration, and later videos (like Video_12) cover full marketplace implementations.
+Videos cover Next.js + MeshSDK integration.
 ## Build Commands

 ### Compile contracts